Skip to Content

 There are many other Mount Etna tour options that don’t involve hiking or as much hiking.
 Let’s briefly look at these options below.

-- Mount Etna Morning or Sunset Day Trip with Tasting: if you like the finer things in life and want more of a cultural experience, then the Mount Etna tour with tastings should be right up your alley.
-It’s possible to select the option of a sunset tour, so you get the best of both worlds.
+• Mount Etna Morning or Sunset Day Trip with Tasting: if you like the finer things in life and want more of a cultural experience, then the Mount Etna tour with tastings should be right up your alley.
+It’s possible to choose a sunset tour, so you get the best of both worlds.

-- Etna Helicopter Tour: after flying our drone at Mount Etna, we can only imagine the delights of seeing an active volcano from the sky.
+• Group Etna Helicopter Tour: after flying our drone at Mount Etna, we can only imagine the delights of seeing an active volcano from the sky.
 This is the most luxurious tour option and would be a memorable experience.
-Unfortunately, the tour doesn’t seem to be running currently.
+There is also a private tour option.

 Best Half Day Etna Tour From Catania